big-wisdom/Endeavor/README.md

 }

 * CreateScreen for EndeavorBlock
-  * first thing, I've decided not to do the CreateBloc and EditBloc, I'm going to unify those RN
+  * I need the time selectors to show errors if the time is wrong